 "Private sewage disposal system" or "PSDS" is defined in 567-subrule 69.1(2).
-For the purposes of this chapter, "PSDS" means the same as "onsite wastewater treatment system" or "onsite system."
+"PSDS" means the same as "onsite wastewater treatment system" or "onsite system."

 "Project completion" means the date the final loan certificate is signed by the recipient.